DanielTakeshi/deformable-ravens/README.md

 ./install_python_ubunutu.sh
 ```

-**Note I**: Installing TensorFlow using conda is likely easier than pip because
+**Note I**: Installing TensorFlow using conda is usually easier than pip
-the conda version will ship with the correct CUDA and cuDNN libraries, whereas
+because the conda version will ship with the correct CUDA and cuDNN libraries,
-the pip version is a nightmare regarding version compatibility.
+whereas the pip version is a nightmare regarding version compatibility.

 **Note II**: the code has only been tested with **PyBullet 3.0.4**.
 In fact,
 there are some places which explicitly hard-code this requirement.
 Using later